Jewish London: Keep It Kosher!

-Shalom!
+Shalom, London!
 Anyone heard of Golders Green or Stamford Hill in North London?
 Both London neighbourhoods are strictly Kosher but act in very different ways.
-I visited Lee Avenue in Brooklyn, NY during the summer of 2012 to experience an environment that was strictly Kosher!
-Leave the Halal because Golders Green and Stamford Hill only deal with the Kosher things in life.
+Since visit Brooklyn's Jewish enclave during the summer of 2012, I wanted to see London's Jewishness.
+Leave the ordinary because Golders Green and Stamford Hill only deal with the Kosher things in life!
+Go!

 I ventured to the 'frum' London neighbourhood of Stamford Hill first to see if Jewish life would be noticeable along the Broadway.
 Captured to the left is the busy intersection at the heart of Stamford Hill's busy Kosher businesses and daily life.
 If you look closely enough at the image to the left its easy to see the moms of Stamford Hill carry themselves in a strictly 'frum' manner, the term 'frum' means Kosher in the laws of fashion or clothing to be worn by practicing Jewish women.
 Contrary to belief Jewish mothers are said to the head of their households whether their husbands like it or not!
 I'm a stickler when it comes to taking photos for my blog publications so I tried my best to not act like the fool to capture the unique feel of Stamford Hill's lively Kosher Broadway.
-Jewish culture really interests me because I have a Jewish background, I love it!
+Jewish culture really interests me because I have a Jewish background, so I just loved it!
 I wanted to give my Jewish day a good Zetz!
 OK skiksa?!
 Let's go!

 How did I get to Stamford Hill?
 From my Southwark location I took the London Underground to Liverpool Street station to then take a East Anglia train bound for Stamford Hill, it was a mash of a journey but I got to where I wanted to be eventually.
 I had big ideas of eating potato kugel and chicken soup for dinner but the closest that I found in Stamford Hill was a Kosher Danish pastry from a bakery called Sharon's Bakery along the Broadway but I had faith in Jewish London so I didn't give up the fight!
 I felt a very religious vibe whilst walking around Stamford Hill, the walk from the train station showed me the Yesodey Hatorah Secondary School and a Jewish learning centre.
-It was like walking down Lee Avenue in Brooklyn, NY for the 'frum' mothers went about their business with their babies and children but Stamford Hill had Polish and Brazilian food stores, something that didn't appear in NYC.
-Stamford Hill definitely served Kosher realness through the style of the 'frum' mums.
+It was like walking down Lee Avenue in Brooklyn, NY for the 'frum' mothers went about their business with their babies and children but Stamford Hill had Polish and Brazilian food stores, something that didn't appear along Lee Avenue in Brooklyn.
+Stamford Hill served Kosher realness through the style of the 'frummy' mummies.

-My quest to find a healthy serving of Jewish culture in London was successful!
-One thing I must add is that I went to Carmelli Kosher Bakery for a lovely Bagel!
-I went out of my way to return to Golders Green for that Kosher nosh!
-I want potato kugel!
-From Golders Green I saw a Kosher Indian restaurant, a sight to see for sure because I never knew something like that would exist!
-Stamford Hill served its proportion of 'frum' Jewish London with the busy Jewish Haredi or Hasidim women going about their business.
+London's got to be the best city in the world?
+In the end Stamford Hill served its proportion of 'frum' Jewish London with the busy Jewish Haredi or Hasidim women going about their business.
 Sharon's Bakery served me a nice Kosher Danish pastry like I mentioned earlier but I just had to make that point once again.
-Berry's showed me something that reminded me of my time in Williamsburg, Brooklyn at Frankel's Kosher Grocery where I found some cool Kosher refreshments during the heat of the afternoon!
+Berry's gave me something that reminded me of my time in Williamsburg, Brooklyn at Frankel's Kosher Grocery.
+It was all about finding those some cool Kosher refreshments during the heat of the afternoon!
 Lee Avenue seemed like a world away during those pursuits but Williamsburg's Jewish offerings haven't left my memory.
-I travelled across London by train and tube to reach my desired destinations without any major disruptions so getting from one side of London to the other wasn't such a schelp!
+I travelled across London by train and tube to reach my desired Kosher destinations without any major disruptions so getting from one side of London to the other wasn't such a schelp!
 I don't know when I'll be keeping it Kosher again?
 With all this talk of Kosher chicken soup, bagels and sweet treats I'm hungry more Jewish delights!
 Oy Vey LDN!

 London!
 Keep It Kosher!